ppy/osu-wiki/wiki/Glossary/en.md

 ### Bancho

 Bancho is the easily expandable server coded by peppy.
-This replaces the need for a third-party IRC server in the management of all online content in osu!.
+Bancho replaces the need for a third-party IRC server in the management of all online content in osu!.
-Players automatically connect to Bancho when they start osu!, that is, if the player is connected to the internet.
+Logging with an osu! account ingame will automatically attempt to connect to Bancho until done successfully.

 ### BAT

-**As of February 1, 2015, the BAT was renamed to Beatmap Nomination Group**
+**As of February 1, 2015, the BAT was renamed to _Beatmap Nomination Group_**

-BAT&mdash;which was short for the _Beatmap Appreciation Team_&mdash;was a group of users that would rank and approve your beatmaps.
+BAT, short for the _Beatmap Appreciation Team_, was a group of users that would rank and approve your beatmaps.

 ### Beat

 Beat is a term that applies to the timeline in editor mode.
 Beat is a period of time that songs can be divided into based off of their BPM.
 A correctly timed beatmap will have each beat correspond to the song's rhythm and a whole beat should fall between two white lines on the timeline.
-Depending on the position of your snap divisor, other lines dividing a beat may be visible:

-- red lines for half beats,
-- blue lines for quarter beats,
-- yellow lines for eighth beats, and
-- purple lines for third and sixth beats
+For more information about the timeline, see [Beat Snap Divisor](/wiki/Beat_Snap_Divisor).

 ### Beatmap pack

-Beatmap packs _(if the name isn't clear)_ are packaged beatmaps.
+Beatmap packs (also known as _packs_) are sets of beatmaps packaged as one compressed file.
 Beatmap packs are collections of ranked and/or approved beatmaps that can be downloaded from a file sharing service (on [MediaFire](https://www.mediafire.com/)).

 Most beatmap packs are sets of beatmaps that were ranked during the same time period.
-However, in some packs may contain songs of a similar style or theme.
+Although, some packs are tailored to a similar style or theme.

-To see the beatmap packs, see [Beatmap Pack Listing](https://osu.ppy.sh/p/packlist)
+To see the beatmap packs, see [Beatmap Pack Listing](https://osu.ppy.sh/p/packlist).

+If you are interested in torrenting the beatmap packs instead, see [HiraOsu! - Torrents](https://osu.hiramiya.me/torrents.htm).

 ### Beat spacing

 Beat spacing is a principle which states that the spacing of every object (except for spinners) should be either closer, if closely placed on the timeline, or farther, if placed farther apart on the timeline.

+This basically means:

-This basically means, close in time = close in space and farther in time = farther in space.
+- closer in time = closer in space
+- farther in time = farther in space

 Your beat spacing plays a crucial role when the player is playing your beatmap!
 Consistent beat spacing is a basic requirement to rank a beatmap because it provides the player with a more intuitive experience as the player will learn where to move their cursor along the screen, at a constant speed.